Other Services & Information

 - You may change to a hyphenated surname on your license or identification card if the marriage occurred in the State of Georgia on or after November 1, 1982.
 A certified copy of the marriage license application reflecting the selection of the hyphenated surname must be presented at the time of the request.

-MVRs are available in 3 or 7 year formats.
+MVRs are available in 3-year, 7-year, or lifetime formats.
 A 3 year report is $6.00; a 7 year report is $8.00.
+A lifetime report is $8.00.
 Individuals may obtain a copy of their MVR in any of the following ways:

-A non-certified copy of your Motor Vehicle Report (MVR) can be downloaded by using our internet service.
-Please visit www.dds.ga.gov for further details.
-You will need your password (If you do not have a password you may request one by visiting our website).
+- Via Internet A non-certified copy of your Motor Vehicle Report (MVR) can be downloaded by using DDS Online Services.
+Please visit dds.georgia.gov for further details.
+You will be required to create an account if you have not already done so.

 If obtaining a motor vehicle report other than your own, the following is required:

-- Completion of the Request for MVR form (DDS-18) OR a letter from the licensee naming the person authorized to receive the record, including the full name, date of birth, and Georgia driver’s license number of the licensee;
+- Completion of the Request for MVR form (DDS-18) from the licensee naming the person authorized to receive the record, including the full name, date of birth, and Georgia driver’s license number of the licensee;

 - The person receiving the report for another individual must also show proper identification.